Teenskey-Knows/Week-2-Independent-Project/README.md

 1. Viewing their services
 2. Contacting the personnel within the firm
 3. Having to see a review of their prior service delivery

+### Requirements

+The following are the basic requirement of accessing their websites:
+1. Internet connection
+2. Internet gadget for instance laptop or a smartphone.